Black Box Testing Techniques

 Overview

-In this tutorial, we will learn different types of Black Box Testing Techniques.
-In Black box testing the QA Team doesn’t know the internal working and implementation of the application under test.
+This tutorial will teach different types of Black Box Testing Techniques.
+In Black box testing, the QA Team doesn’t know the internal working and implementation of the application under test.

-Black-box test cases are designed from an examination of the input/output values and no internal knowledge of source code is required.
-The testing team knows the test inputs to the application and the expected outcomes of the tests.
+Black-box test cases are designed by examining the input/output values, and no internal knowledge of source code is required.
+The testing team knows the application’s test inputs and the expected outcomes of the tests.
 Most of the manual functional testing is black-box testing.

 Black Box Testing Techniques